The History of CFD Trading

 The very first CFD (Contract For Difference) dates back to the early 90s.
-At this point in time CFDs were very much the realm of corporate trading firms and hedge funds, which used them as way to facilitate leveraged shorting.
+At this point, CFDs were very much the realm of corporate trading firms and hedge funds, which used them as a way to facilitate leveraged shorting.

-It was over a decade later that the CFD market really opened up to public trading via an exchange.
-The first was the Australian Securities Exchange which offered CFD options on a very limited number of commodities, shares, indices and Forex pairs.
+It was over a decade later that the CFD market opened up to public trading via an exchange.
+The first was the Australian Securities Exchange which offered CFD options on a minimal number of commodities, shares, indices and Forex pairs.